Displacement energy of Lagrangian 3-spheres: Estimates of displacement energy

 \section{Estimates of displacement energy}

-Now we estimate the displacement energy of a local torus.
-As in above sections, we fix a triple $(X, S, U)$ and a local torus $L$ inside $U$ such that $E_{5} > 3E_{1}$ for $L$.
-We still assume that $S$ is homologically trivial and fix the choices of completions of $K_{i}$ such that they are regarded as 4-chains in $X$.
-For notational simplicity, we write $E:=E_{5}-E_{1}$.
+In this section we estimate the displacement energy of a local torus.
+We fix a triple $(X, S, U)$ and a local torus $L$ inside $U$ as in Theorem \ref{dis}, such that $L$ satisfies Condition \ref{condition}.
+See Subsection 4.1 for the fibration structure on $U$ of which $L$ is a fiber.
+We assume that $S$ is integrally homologically trivial, and fix a 4-chain $K$ such that $\partial K=S$.